andyly25/TopBRec/tasks.md

   - hardcover fiction (default), hardcover nonfiction, young adult hardcover
     - some more: Business, science, sports and fitness
 - maybe add in number of search results as an option?

+- modal
+- change logo/or title font
+- site description: a way to remove or get out of face